ChainSafe/canton-middleware/docs/relayer-logic.md

 ## The Processor Pattern

-The heart of the relayer is the `Processor` struct (`pkg/relayer/processor.go`).
-The `Engine` initializes two instances of this processor, one for each direction.
+The heart of the relayer is the `TransferProcessor` struct (`pkg/relayer/processor.go`).
+The `Engine` initializes two instances of this processor, one for each direction, using generic `Source` and `Destination` interfaces.

 Each processor abstracts the flow into three stages: